PaulCorporation/InternetChat/README.md

 | client | Qt5 Application      |  the network-chat client application. |
 | server | Qt5 Core application | The network-chat server application.  |

+Don't forget to run libqt5sql5-mysql to install MYSQL plugin for the server.